Walter Heitler

-Walter Heinrich Heitler ([ˈvaltɐ ˈhaɪnʁɪç ˈhaɪtlɐ]; 2 January 1904 – 15 November 1981) was a German physicist who made contributions to quantum electrodynamics and quantum field theory.
+Walter Heinrich Heitler ([ˈvaltɐ ˈhaɪnʁɪç ˈhaɪtlɐ]; 2 January 1904 – 15 November 1981) was a German–Irish theoretical physicist who made contributions to quantum electrodynamics and quantum field theory.
 He brought chemistry under quantum mechanics through his theory of valence bonding.

 Education

+Walter Heinrich Heitler was born on 2 January 1904 in Karlsruhe, Germany, the son of Adolf Heitler, a Jewish engineering professor, and Ottilie Rudolf.

-In 1922, Heitler began his study of physics at the Karlsruhe Technische Hochschule, in 1923 at the Humboldt University of Berlin, and in 1924 at the Ludwig Maximilian University of Munich (LMU), where he studied under both Arnold Sommerfeld and Karl Herzfeld.
-The latter was his thesis advisor when he obtained his doctorate in 1926; Herzfeld taught courses in theoretical physics and one in physical chemistry, and in Sommerfeld's absence often took over his classes.
-From 1926 to 1927, he was a Rockefeller Foundation Fellow for postgraduate research with Niels Bohr at the Institute for Theoretical Physics at the University of Copenhagen and with Erwin Schrödinger at the University of Zurich.
-He then became an assistant to Max Born at the Institute for Theoretical Physics at the University of Göttingen.
-Heitler completed his Habilitation, under Born, in 1929, and then remained as a Privatdozent until 1933.
-In that year, he was let go by the university because he was Jewish.
+Heitler studied physics at the Karlsruhe Institute of Technology (1922), at the University of Berlin (1923), and at the University of Munich (1924), where he studied under both Arnold Sommerfeld and Karl Herzfeld.
+Heitler received his Ph.D. in 1926, with Herzfeld as his thesis advisor—Herzfeld taught courses in theoretical physics and one in physical chemistry, and often substituted for Sommerfeld.

+From 1926 to 1927, Heitler was a Rockefeller Foundation Fellow for postgraduate research with Niels Bohr at the Institute for Theoretical Physics at the University of Copenhagen and with Erwin Schrödinger at the University of Zurich.
+He then became an assistant to Max Born in the Institute for Theoretical Physics at the University of Göttingen.
+In 1929, Heitler completed his habilitation under Born, and remained as a Privatdozent (unsalaried lecturer) until 1933, when he was let go by the University because he was Jewish.